 Case Exam Format

-- List 7 symptoms or themes that you feel most clearly represent the case, in order of the importance you assign to them.
+- List 7 symptoms or themes that you feel most clearly represent the case.
 You can describe a theme using a sentence or just a few words as in bullet points.

 - List 3 remedies that you feel could be indicated in the case based on these symptoms/themes and rubrics.
 Write either the remedy name or the repertory abbreviation for each remedy here.